 The security fund which is held by the Insurance Commission, in compliance with Sections 365 and 367 of the Code, as amended under Presidential Decree 1640, is to be used for payment of valid claims against insolvent insurance companies.

-Other receivables include miscellaneous receivables from employees during the year.
+Other receivables include accrued management fee income from unit-linked transactions and miscellaneous receivables from employees during the year.

 6. Insurance Investment Funds (IIF)